nicksz/jTime/README.md

 http://www.belshe.com/2010/06/04/chrome-cranking-up-the-clock/

 ## Usage
-First set up an array of pollers so that you can kill the timers you'll set up on demand:
+First set up an array of pollers so that you can kill on demand the timers you'll set up:

 ``` javascript
 var pollers = new Array();
 ```

-#### becomes(pollInterval, condition, callback)
+##### becomes (pollInterval, condition, callback)
 Runs callback when condition first occurs

 ``` javascript